LexRiver/cache/README.md

 ### `get hasValue():boolean`

-Check if box has a value
+Check if box has a value.

 ```typescript
     myBoxedValue.hasValue // true or false